gum84/Megadrive-/Home.md

-Welcome to the MegaDrivePlusPlus wiki!
+## Welcome to the MegaDrivePlusPlus wiki!

-Use the links on the right to navigate!
+Use the links on the right to browse among the available pages!